Bugojno group: Aftermath

 The Yugoslav losses were 13 killed in action and 14 wounded.
 Of the 19 members of the group, 15 were killed, 10 in action, whilst 5 were summarily executed after having surrendered.
 The last four members of the group were captured, tried and sentenced on December 21, 1972.
-Ludvig Pavlović, who was a minor at the time, was sentenced to 20 years in prison, and the remaining three, Djuro Horvat, Bejil Keškić and Mirko Vlasnović, were executed by firing squad on 17 March 1973, at the Police headquarters in Sarajevo.
+Ludvig Pavlović, who was in his early 20s, had his death sentence commuted to 20 years in prison due to his age and full confession, and the remaining three, Djuro Horvat, Vejsil Keškić and Mirko Vlasnović, were executed by firing squad on 17 March 1973, at the Police headquarters in Sarajevo.
 Pavlović was released from prison in 1990 and was killed in controversial circumstances during the Croatian War of Independence on 18 September 1991.

 Police raids conducted on HRB members in Australia not long after the incident showed strong evidence that former Ustaša officer, Srećko Rover, played a major role in organising the Bugojno incursion.

-A quasi-fictional account of the Bugojno group was written in 2017 by Australian journalist Tony Jones.
+A quasi-fictional account linking a surviving member of the Bugojno group with the Sydney's 1972 bombing was written in 2017 by Australian journalist Tony Jones.